#{ServerName}

 This contemporary detached holiday home is located on the edge of Hay-on-Wye and is perfect for either a family holiday to the area or a trip with friends to the annual Hay Festival.

-Whether you’re planning to visit Hay-on-Wye for a romantic break or for a dog-friendly family adventure in the Brecon Beacons National Park, you’ll find lots of lovely holiday cottages where you can rest your head.
+Whether you’re planning to visit Hay-on-Wye for a romantic break or for a dog-friendly family adventure in the Bannau Brycheiniog National Park, you’ll find lots of lovely holiday cottages where you can rest your head.
 Browse our full collection to find your perfect base.

 Disclaimer: Whilst every effort has been made to ensure the accuracy of the information at the time of writing, please ensure you check carefully before making any decisions based on the contents within this article.